paulmach/osmzen/README.md

 At a high level [tilezen/vector-datasource](https://github.com/tilezen/vector-datasource) filters and process's its data using the following steps:

-1. find relevant elements for a layer using the SQL query defined in `data/{layer_name}.jinja`,
+1. find relevant elements for a layer using the SQL queries defined in `data/{layer_name}.jinja`,
 2. filter the elements using filter *conditions* defined in `yaml/{layer_name}.yaml`,
 3. generate properties for each element using the matching filter's output *expressions*,
 4. apply *transforms* to each element independently,